Duration: 20 Days Arrival to Departure

-The next day trail follows the Kaligandaki River through the narrow gorge, passing through traditional Thakali villages and Ghasa.
-Trail descends steeply through dense moss-covered rhododendron forest with rich bird life.
-Tatopani is famous for natural hot springs – you can have time for a hot Scrub-up.
+The next day’s trail follows the Kaligandaki River through the narrow gorge, passing through traditional Thakali villages and Ghasa.
+The trail descends steeply through dense moss-covered rhododendron forest with rich bird life.
+Tatopani is famous for its natural hot springs – you can have time for a hot Scrub-up.

 Day 17: – Bike to Beni and transfer to Pokhara

-From Tato Pani, paddle and cross the bridge to the eastern side of the kali Gandaki (a major river) and shortly afterwards the bridge over the Ghara khola (river).
+From Tato Pani, paddle and cross the bridge to the eastern side of the Kali Gandaki (a major river) and shortly afterward the bridge over the Ghara Khola (river).
 We bike through lots of rice farms and typical villages today.
 After some hours we will reach the main road of Beni market.
-From here we will have drive to Pokhara.
+From here we will have to drive to Pokhara.
 Spend your overnight at Pokhara.

 Day 19: – Free day in Kathmandu